On this page:

 The Northern Territory food safety legislation takes a preventative approach to reducing food-borne illness, to enhance the Northern Territory's reputation for clean and safe foods, and assist businesses to provide food that is safe and wholesome.

 The legislation requires all food businesses be registered.
-This registration is free and allows the Department to identify the risks of the business, provide them with information about food safety including recalls, identify sources of food borne illness, target inspections and respond to complaints more effectively.
+This registration allows the Department to identify the risks of the business, provide them with information about food safety including recalls, identify sources of food borne illness, target inspections and respond to complaints more effectively.

 Exceptions to registration apply to those businesses that are of a community based, one-off nature.